ClintOxx/Web-Dev/Flask/readme.md

+# work in progress
+1. Link to each project and site
+2. Quick description of each project
+3. Detailed description in each projects readme
+4. tools used in each project in their readme
+5. list resource used to help make each project

 # Flask sites and APis
 A mix of sites/Apis I made over time, some of these are old and Im just getting around to getting them hosted and uploaded.